 Nike Air Max 1 Premium History

-Nine years after the revolutionary Air Sole technology was conceived and developed, the Air Max 1 was created.
-Originally launched on March 26, 1987, this unique model was the first to feature the world-renowned visible Air unit.
+Nine years after the revolutionary Air-Sole technology was conceived and developed, the Air Max 1 was created.
+Launched initially on March 26, 1987, this unique running shoe model was the first to feature the world-renowned visible Air unit.

 The genius behind the idea of embedding an exposed Air system in the shoe’s midsole was Tinker Hatfield.
-This now famous shoe designer is the creator of the many iconic Air Jordan silhouettes.
+The legendary shoe designer of many iconic Nike and Air Jordan silhouettes came up with the idea to make the sole air unit visible by launching the first Air Max shoes.
 Hatfield drew Air Max 1’s one-of-a-kind design from the famous inside-out building in Paris called the Centre Georges Pompidou.

-This controversial business’ functional parts including the pipes, ducts and steel supporting frames, were placed outside of the building and highlighted in bright colors.
+The futuristic design and parts including the pipes, ducts, and steel supporting frames were placed outside of the building and highlighted in bright colors.
 Although initially disliked by the public, it soon became famous for its high-tech design.
-Quite similar to Air Max 1’s unconcealed Air unit, this concept was at first rejected by the brand’s marketing team, however, it proved to be a huge success.
+Quite similar to Air Max 1’s unconcealed Air unit, the same concept was at first rejected by the brand’s marketing team but later on proved to be a huge success.

-Over the past 30 years, this iconic silhouette continues to transform.
+Over the past 30 years, this iconic silhouette of the Nike Air Max 1 continues to transform.
 Each new version is eagerly welcomed by Nike followers worldwide.
-The Air Max 1 Premium is among the many crowd favorites in this sought-after collection.
+The Nike Air Max 1 Premium is among the many crowd favorites in this sought-after collection.
 Crafted using top-notch materials, it now boasts of seamless design and improved durability.

 Nike Air Max 1 Premium Style

 A variety of striking color combinations have been launched for this sneaker.
 Recent releases include the Dark Stucco and the Ridgerock and Turbo Green.
-Regardless of color, this shoe is considered by many as a perfect casual, training and everyday footwear.
+Regardless of color, this shoe is considered by many as perfect casual, training, and everyday footwear.